Pin-tailed whydah: Description

 The pin-tailed whydah is 12–13 cm in length, although the breeding male's tail adds another 20 cm to this.
 The adult male has a black back and crown, and a very long black tail.
 The wings are dark brown with white patches, and the underparts and the head, apart from the crown, are white.
 The bill is bright red.
 The female and non-breeding male have streaked brown upperparts, whitish underparts with buff flanks, and a buff and black face pattern.
 They lack the long tail extension, but retain the red bill.
 Immature birds are like the female but plainer and with a greyish bill.

 Distribution and habitat

 The pin-tailed whydah occurs in much of sub-Saharan Africa, favouring grassland, scrubs and savannah, also coming into parks and gardens.
 In Portugal it is established in the region around Aveiro, with observations occurring north and south of it.
-It has also been introduced to southern California, Puerto Rico, and Singapore.
+It has been introduced to southern California, with a sizable population existing there, as well as Puerto Rico and Singapore.
+It can be kept as a domesticated pet in the United States.
+It is also widely kept as a cage bird elsewhere, with occasional escapes and releases.